Custom Animations¶

 Important

-For block and item textures, including CTM and CIT replacements, continue using Mojang's mcmeta
+For whole block and item textures, including CTM and CIT replacements, continue using Mojang's mcmeta method instead.

 Properties¶